-Dem impeachment witness unloads on GOP senator, as Dems argue during 3rd day of Trump's trial
+Dem impeachment witness unloads on GOP senator, as Dems wrap 3rd day of Trump's trial

 As the third day of the ongoing impeachment trial of President Trump wrapped up in the Senate chamber, most of the drama was elsewhere -- with one witness for the Democrats accusing a Republican senator of "defamation" and "slander," and Republicans vowing to aggressively highlight alleged corruption by Hunter Biden.